 While maltodextrin consumption doesn’t cause these health problems by itself, it’s presence in the food we eat can contribute to them.
 Sugar consumption is at an all-time high in the standard American diet, and is increasing in other parts of the world as well.
 The addition of maltodextrin to processed foods is just one more way that additional sugar enters ours diets.

 Individuals with diabetes, celiac disease, or allergies to particular starches should be wary regarding their consumption of maltodextrin.
 Dangers include insulin spikes and possible reactions to gluten or other substances that could be present in minute amounts in the food additive.
+If you have any of these ailments, it’s generally a good idea to avoid eating processed foods altogether.

 There are many anecdotal reports online and elsewhere of people experiencing maltodextrin side effects, however, there are no peer-reviewed studies that specifically confirm maltodextrin intolerance or malabsorption.
 Since maltodextrin is a complex carbohydrate made up of chains of glucose, these people may be experiencing some type of carbohydrate intolerance or malabsorption, either of maltodextrin itself or of other carbohydrates, such as sorbitol, fructose, raffinose, or galactose, which can often be found in the same processed foods as maltodextrin.